Skip to content Skip to sidebar Skip to footer

 12. Stay Hydrated

-Drink plenty of water to keep spinal discs well-hydrated and maintain their elasticity.
-The intervertebral discs between the vertebrae of the spine act as shock absorbers, providing cushioning and support for the spinal column.
-These discs are composed of a gel-like substance surrounded by a fibrous ring, and their hydration level plays a crucial role in their functionality.
+Drinking plenty of water is essential for keeping your spinal discs hydrated and maintaining their elasticity.
+The intervertebral discs, which sit between the vertebrae in your spine, act like shock absorbers, providing cushioning and support for your spinal column.
+These discs are made up of a gel-like core surrounded by a fibrous outer layer, and their ability to function effectively depends largely on their hydration levels.
+Proper hydration helps them stay flexible and resilient, which reduces the risk of pain, stiffness, and potential injury in the lower back.

 As we age, the discs lose water content, becoming less flexible and more prone to stiffness.
 This natural degeneration can result in reduced disc height and impaired shock-absorbing capabilities.
 Consequently, the discs may struggle to adapt to compression during activities, contributing to discomfort and pain, particularly in the lower back.